 Erik Clack Photography

 American mezzo-soprano Hannah Holmes is a versatile crossover artist and comedienne.
-Through her appearances with the New York Gilbert & Sullivan Players, the Ohio Light Opera, and the Victor Herbert Renaissance project, she has developed a specialty in operetta and early to Golden Age musical theater.
+Through regular performances with the New York Gilbert & Sullivan Players, the Victor Herbert Renaissance Project, and six seasons in residence at the Ohio Light Opera, she has developed a specialty in operetta and Golden Age musical theater.
+Equally at home in the world of choral singing, she has performed with many highly regarded ensembles including the New York Virtuoso Singers, Bard Festival Chorale, Spoleto Festival USA Choir, and Clarion Choir.

-A frequent performer with the Ohio Light Opera, Hannah has sung and danced in 34 shows over six summers with the company.
-Role highlights there include The Witch in Into the Woods, Molly Gray in Gershwin’s Girl Crazy, May DeVere in Porter’s Fifty Million Frenchmen, Lois Lane/Bianca in Porter's Kiss Me, Kate, and Ruth in Sullivan's Pirates of Penzance.
+Highlights from other seasons include 34 productions over 6 summers with the Ohio Light Opera, with roles including Molly Gray in Gershwin’s Girl Crazy, May DeVere in Porter’s Fifty Million Frenchmen, Lois Lane/Bianca in Porter's Kiss Me, Kate, and Ruth in Sullivan's Pirates of Penzance.
 She was also featured as a dancer in a number of the productions, including Die Fledermaus, The King & I (Little Eva), Babes in Arms (Maizie LaMar/dream ballet performer).
-Hannah can also be heard on the Albany Records recording of OLO’s production of Dream City and the Magic Knight, as Gladys Peck.
+Hannah can also be heard on the Albany Records recording of OLO’s production of Victor Herbert’s Dream City and the Magic Knight, as Gladys Peck.

 Hannah received her Master's of Music in Vocal Performance & Literature at the Eastman School of Music, where she studied with renowned mezzo-soprano Katherine Ciesinski.
 At Eastman, she performed the role of Florence Pike in Albert Herring and covered the role of Mother Marie in Dialogues of the Carmelites.
 She was featured as a soloist with the Repertory Singers, the Women's Ensemble, the Voices professional chorus, the baroque ensemble Collegium Musicum, and the Bach Cantata series.

 Hannah received her Bachelor in Music from the University of Nebraska-Lincoln.
-Favorite roles at UNL included The Old Lady in Candide, the Third Lady in Der Zauberflöte, and Cherubino in Le Nozze di Figaro.
+Favorite roles at UNL included The Old Lady (Candide), the Third Lady (Der Zauberflöte), and Cherubino (Le Nozze di Figaro).
+She also was a frequent soloist with and member of the UNL Vocal Jazz ensemble.